What is continuous integration?

 The minimization of code bureaucracy can help DevOps and agile workflows work effectively and smoothly, from the development of new code through the end of the cycle.
 CI can help a company scale when it removes dependencies that stand in the way of the development of individual features.
 Even though a developer works in a silo, they can do so knowing that their code will be integrated with the rest of the code repository.

-Improve feedback loop
+Improve the feedback loop

 Business decisions receive faster feedback on business decisions, which can help product teams test their ideas and better work with iterative product design.
 Changes can be rapid, measured, and successful, and bugs can be quickly addressed and corrected.